 ALL NEW TEAM FOR LEE JOHNSTON IN 2019

-Lee Johnston will have an all-new look for the 2019 Isle of Man TT Races fuelled by Monster Energy, with the Ulsterman riding under the Ashcourt Racing banner.
+Lee Johnston will have an all-new look for the 2019 Isle of Man TT Races, with the Ulsterman riding under the Ashcourt Racing banner.

 The three-time TT podium finisher will campaign a BMW S1000RR in the RST Superbike, RL360 Superstock and Senior Races and, for the first time on the Mountain Course, will ride a Yamaha YZF-R6 in the two Monster Energy Supersport Races with the new Ashcourt Racing Team.